 Until a few years ago, all offered for sale were wild caught and had been imported from South America, mainly from Brazil.
 The good news is that they are now being bred in Indonesia by the thousands, so much of the pressure has been taken off the wild populations.
 Odds are that if you see an individual of 5 inches or more offered of sale, it was collected in the wild.
 Specimens smaller than 5 inches were most likely produced in and imported from Indonesia.

-A young Black Ghost Knife Fish searching their aquarium for food.
+Black Ghost Knife Fish Eating

 The Black Ghost Knifefish Apteronotus albifrons was described by Linnaeus in 1766.
 They are found in South America throughout much of the Amazon River and its tributaries.
 The species is not listed on the IUCN Red List.
 Other common names they are known by are Black Ghost and Black Ghost Knife Fish.